A history of nourishing the world

 - Cargill deepens its scientific grounding with a new research center in Elk River, Minnesota.
 This is a place for research in animal nutrition, feed performance and animal husbandry.
 Nutrena will revolutionize feed development and pricing using Cargill’s first electronic computer, an IBM 650.
-Improvements from research and development guide the company’s thought leadership across several industries.
+Improvements from research and development in agricultural technolgy guide the company’s thought leadership across several industries.

 - Cargill establishes trading offices in Europe.
 It also buys Kerr Gifford, a grain dealer based on the U.S. Pacific coast, to explore expansion into Asian markets.
 Around the same time, Cargill enters the salt business by barging salt up the Mississippi River for sale in the Upper Midwest.

 - In lieu of sending Christmas cards to employees in 1958, Cargill donates to CARE’s Food Crusade, starting a decades-long partnership that continues to this day.

 - The 1960s are an era of rapid expansion into new markets like Spain, Germany, Turkey, China, Indonesia, Korea, and Peru, and into new businesses like corn wet milling, fish meal, salt mining, and broiler-chicken production.

 - Cargill celebrates its 100th anniversary and asserts what it stands for.
 The company establishes its first global brand identity with a new “C” logo.
 It articulates core values, and creates the office of Equal Opportunity Programs to oversee affirmative action efforts.